 Norfolk status Hillsides and waste ground generally on calcareous soils.
-Well established at a single west Norfolk site.
+Well established at known west Norfolk site.
+In 2020 also recorded at Caudlesprings Fen on Marjoram.

 In the spring, look for wilted stems of Marjoram betraying presence of larva.